sumeetpatil01/weatherapi/README.md

 # weatherapi
-Building a Backend API for Weather Forecast using Python as the Programming language and Flask as the framework
+Building a Backend API for Weather Forecast using Python as the Programming language and Flask as the framework and theting the api with postman
 # For execution of script follow these steps
 #step1
 run this script in the vs code make sure you have installed python on your device and also make sure the required libraries are installed like flask,requests